riazmohamed/Project_SaaS_app/README.md

 # README

-Project Management Application (SaaS)
+SaaS Application
-Subscription based web Application for project managemnt. http://riazz.com
+Subscription based web Application where Investors and Web developers meet. http://riazz.com

 Things you may want to cover: